 3. Meanwhile, preheat the oven to 340F (170C) and prepare the fillings.

-4. Place the dough on a work surface dusted with a bit of flour.
-Cut into 3 equal portions and use with the following fillings and ways of preparation.
+4. Place the dough on a lightly floured work space.
+Cut it into 3 equal portions and use with the following fillings and ways of preparation.

-Individual Rugelach – crescents and slices: Crescents: Take 1/3 of the dough and cut a 1/3 of it.
-On a lightly floured workspace, roll the 1/3 piece into a circle.
+Individual Rugelach – crescents and slices: Crescents: Take 1/3 of the dough and cut a third of it.
+On a lightly floured work space, roll the 1/3 piece into a circle.
 Using a sharp knife, and an upside-down bowl for measurement, cut the edges to form a 6.5”(16.5cm) circle.
 With a sharp knife, cut the round into six triangles.
 Make a small cut in the middle of the wide side of each triangle (this will help with the folding.)

 Spread with jam, sprinkle with sugar and cinnamon, and add raisins and nuts.
 Fold the sides of each triangle towards the middle, and then roll it and twist it to form a crescent.
 Place on a cookies sheet lined with baking paper.
 Repeat with the rest of the triangles.
 Place on a cookies sheet and bake for 20 minutes, until the cookies are golden-brown.
 Let cool to room temperature and sprinkle with powdered sugar (optional) before serving.

-Slices: You can prepare crescents from the rest 2/3 of the dough, or, if you gave up on the crescents by now (like I did), you can roll the dough into a 12”(30cm) x 5”(13.5cm).
+Slices: You can prepare crescents from the rest 2/3 of the dough, or, if you gave up on the crescents by now (like I did), you can roll the dough into a 12”(30cm) x 5”(13.5cm) rectangle.
 (Don’t worry if the edges are not straight, it’s fine.)
 Spread jam on top, sprinkle generously with sugar and cinnamon and add raisins and nuts.
 Roll into a roulade, from the long side.
-Cut the roulade – preferably with a plastic cookie cutter – to about 1”(2.5cm) pieces.
-Place the pieces on a baking tray and bake for 20 minutes, until the cookies are golden-brown.
+Cut the roulade – preferably with a plastic dough scraper – to 1”(2.5cm) pieces.
+Place the pieces on a cookie sheet and bake for 20 minutes, until the cookies are golden-brown.
 Let cool to room temperature and sprinkle with powdered sugar (optional) before serving.

-Meringue filling: The meringue: place the egg whites and vinegar in a mixer bowl.
+Meringue filling: The meringue: place the egg whites, vinegar and vanilla in a mixer bowl, fitted with the wire whisk.
 Whisk on medium-high speed until large bubble start to show.
 Lower the speed to medium and add the sugar, slowly.
 Keep whisking about 4-5 minutes, to a white and shiny meringue.